 Alpha and Omega

 These are the first and last letters of the Greek alphabet and a title of Christ and God in the Book of Revelation.
 This combination of letters is often coupled with the Cross, Chi-rho, or other Christian symbols as a Christian symbol.
 Many Christians say it signifies that Jesus has existed for all eternity or that God is eternal.
-The juxtaposition of the letters Alpha and Omega is frequently utilised as a Christian visual symbol.
+The juxtaposition of the letters Alpha and Omega is frequently utilized as a Christian visual symbol.
 Early Christian art depicted the letters hanging from the arms of the cross, and some cruise gemmates, precious metal jewelled crosses, have formed letters hanging in this way, called pendilia.
 An example is the Asturian coat of arms, which is based on the Asturian Victory Cross.
 Although the letters were always written in Greek.
 They became more prevalent in Western Orthodox Christian art than in Eastern Orthodox Christian art.

 The Staurogram, also known as the Monogrammatic Cross or Tau-Rho sign, is made up of a tau placed over a rho.
 In highly early New Testament manuscripts, the Staurogram was initially employed to shorten the Greek word for cross, somewhat like a nomen sacrum, and may have visually represented Jesus on the crucifixion.